Author has written 13 stories for Tinkerbell, and Thomas the Tank Engine.

 In the meantime, I've purchased a legitimate copy of PHG from Ebay Germany, part of a 4-disc box set.
 At Ebay Germany, search for "Tinker Bell", or more specifically "Feen Trilogie".
 Keep in mind the discs are from DVD Region 2, and in PAL television standard, but they will play on a computer DVD drive if you have the right player software.
 You can play PHG in English or 6 other languages (same for the sub-titles).

 Oct.
 23 '12: Ha-ha!
-I've got my copies (yes, plural) of "Secret of the Wings"!
+I've bought my copies (yes, plural) of "Secret of the Wings"!
 I know what movie I'll be watching on Saturday night!
-I think "Pixie Hollow Games" is included only on the Blu-ray discs, but I'll have to check that.

 Mar.
-7 '13: Picked up "Peter Pan" Diamond Edition in WalMart.
+7 '13: The Tinker Bell movies were on sale with new cover art in WalMart.
+Picked up the "Peter Pan" Diamond Edition.
 I'm not really a fan, but I haven't seen it in ages.
-(Noticed the Tinker Bell movies were on sale with new cover art.)
 You can sure tell this is a Disney classic from the early 50s; they have stuff in this movie they could never do today -- the native American scenes, and the instant friction between females in the same scenes with Peter Pan.
 At least they toned-down the self-absorbed ego of the book Peter Pan.
 But still, grabbing Tinker Bell by the wings and spanking her bottom to shake pixie dust on the kids? ...Who does that guy think he is?!

 Short diary of "A Neverland Saga":